Kenneth Blanco and

 The class is taught in an “immersion” style, similar to a language class.
 Beginning with the second class we dive right in to mock trial work.
 This course blends rigorous mock trial experiences with class discussion of trial techniques, strategy, and ethics.
 Students will directly participate in a series of trial practice problems as witnesses and attorneys.
 We will focus on different problems throughout the semester, including jury selection, opening statements, direct and cross examination, handling exhibits, expert testimony, making and opposing objections, and closing arguments.
 The course is designed especially for students who wish to obtain some trial experience but lack the time to enroll in a regular litigation clinic.

 Prerequisite: Civil Procedure (or Legal Process and Society); Criminal Justice (or Democracy and Coercion) or Criminal Procedure; Evidence.
+Recommended: Prior or concurrent enrollment in Advanced Evidence: Trial Skills.

 Students may not receive credit for both this course and Trial Practice and Applied Evidence; Civil Litigation Practice; or Patent Trial Practice.